NOTSMAK/Your-Way-Trivia/README.md

- > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Your Way Trivia - Trivia Maker Tool

  > Authors: [Ryan Pinto](https://github.com/rpintobusiness), [SM Kamal](https://github.com/notasim), [Kim Nguyen](https://github.com/npqkim), [Isaiah Gaines](https://github.com/Isaiah1520), and [Tris Hu](https://github.com/trisfaleel)